open-component-model/ocm/docs/reference/ocm_add_resources.md

   - **<code>compress</code>** *bool*

-    This OPTIONAL property describes whether the file content should be stored compressed or not.
+    This OPTIONAL property describes whether the content should be stored compressed or not.

   Options used to configure fields: <code>--inputCompress</code>, <code>--inputData</code>, <code>--mediaType</code>